sundarsau/lara_pagination/README.md

 # Use Laravel pagination in Laravel 11
- Laravel 11 Project with pagination
+ Laravel 11 Project with pagination.
+This application creates some dummy data using Laravel Seeder and then uses Laarvel pagination paginate() method to display them in pages.
+Go through the tutorial https://codehow2.com/laravel/how-to-use-laravel-pagination

 # How To Use
 1. Download the repository from https://github.com/sundarsau/lara_datatables